Thank you for your interest in volunteering at Animal Services, located in Olympia, WA!

 - Public events – help staff information booths at community events;

-- Publicity – take pictures of our animals for online postings and create educational posters and campaigns;
+- Photography – take pictures of our animals for online postings and create educational posters and campaigns;

 …and much more!